 Don't let time get in the way of acheiving your goals—our accelerated master’s in education specializations allow you to deepen your expertise while earning your degree faster.

 This specialization prepares you to help students (grades preK–6) develop the 21st-century literacy skills required for college and career readiness by achieving the English Language Arts goals outlined in the Common Core State Standards (CCSS), the National Board for Professional Teaching Standards, International Reading Association standards, and other state standards.
-Through this accelerated MSEd model, you can complete this program in as little as one year for less than $10,000—a 40% tuition savings compared to our traditional specialization in Integrating Technology in the Classroom (Grades K–12).*
+Through this accelerated MSEd model, you can complete this program in as little as one year for slightly more than $10,000—a 40% tuition savings compared to our traditional specialization in Elementary Reading and Literacy (Grades PreK-6) (Non-Licensure) .*

 Click here for a comparison of the accelerated vs. non-accelerated course sequence.